andrewpbray/oiLabs-base-R/to-do.md

 6. Wrap all lines, text and code, at 80 characters.
 The counter can be found in the lower left corner of the editor.
-Long urls or strings that should not be segmented can overflow.
+Long urls or strings that should not be segmented can overflow as can lines of code that become confusing when broken up.

 7. Force a line break with a backslash (\\).